jvruas/jvruas/README.md

 </p>

 ## Whoami ☕
 Hi!
 I'm João Victor Ruas Araujo from Brazil.
-I am currently a Computer Science student and I am very interested in Data Science and Artificial Intelligence.
+I am currently a Computer Science student and I am very interested in Data Engineering and Data Science.

 "I consider myself a person who loves to learn different content in general and I am willing to face new challenges".